brian-xu-vlt/FT_CONTAINERS_42_tester/README.md

 - Deque
 - Queue

-Note: this test assumes you have implemented your own ft::pair.
-If you have not, uncomment the last block of comment in `./include/your_headers.hpp`
+Note: this test assumes you have implemented your own ft::pair (as you should).

 ## 🏁 Getting Started <a name = "getting_started"></a>

 - First place your projects headers in directory : `./includes/your_headers_files`
 - Then update the file `./includes/your_headers.hpp` to include your files.
 - `make f` will precompile your headers and check their std98 compiliance, then compile the tester and run every tests.
-- Note: Tester will stop at the first failure (except tests performed on max_size of some containers as their result mey vary with OS, and may reflect some personnal decision on implementation which may be valid and yield to variation with STL).
 - `make <container name>` will perform tests on a specific container.

+Note: Tester will stop at the first failure (except tests performed on max_size of some containers as their result mey vary with OS, and may reflect some personnal decision on implementation which may be valid and yield to variation with STL).

+## ⚠️  Acknowledgement <a name = "acknowledgement"></a>

+Please note this test is based on my own work, you should use it as a complement of your own testes.
+First because it might be wrong on some points, second because you will learn much more by doing your tester than doing the project itself: you will learn how to use the STL's version, its limitations, its power etc. ...